dazzle photo

 Bett’s Greyfeather x Rocky Mountain Puzzle

 In the summer of 2003, we were visiting our long-time friend, Bobra Goldsmith (Rocky Mountain Llamas).
 Dazzle’s stupendous gaits caught our eye.
 Llamas with a strong natural trot are rare, and that trait is not only ideal for harness work, but is tightly linked with a strong, even four-beated walk, which is ideal for packing and particularly powerful performance when going up inclines — so you can understand why our interest was piqued immediately.
-We also appreciated Dazzle’s conformation, muscling, and (just as a bonus, understand!) striking color pattern ... and her geneology: Her sire is an excellent Classic working pack llama who is a 3/4 sib to our Greymist, a half sib to Sunshine, and a full sib to Legacy; her dam’s 100% Classic lines include several fine classic llamas we’d admired over the years.
-On that trip, however, we had already selected two other female llamas (of which Sunshine was one) and couldn’t afford (or justify) a third at the time.
+On that trip, however, we had already selected two other female llamas and couldn’t afford (or justify) a third at the time.
 Before we left, we let Bobra know that we really wanted Dazzle, and Bobra agreed that she would sell her to us at some time in the future, and not to anyone else.
-When Niki Kuklenski (JNK Llamas) called us in the summer of 2007 to say she had just purchased Legacy, we longingly remembered how much we really, really liked Dazzle ... and abruptly decided we ought to avail ourselves of the transportation opportunity that presented.
+In the summer of 2007, a transportation opportunity arose and we longingly remembered how much we really, really liked Dazzle ... and decided we ought to avail ourselves of the opportunity.
 The future had finally arrived, and were we ever glad!
 Even the transporter remarked that Dazzle seemed to think this was the place she was meant to live when she stepped off the trailer.

-We don’t really know the inspiration for Dazzle’s name, although it may be intended to sound similar to her dam, Puzzle.
-However, her gaits sure dazzled Gwen out of a pasture full of 70+ females, and they still dazzle us here on our farm.
+We don’t really know the inspiration for Dazzle’s name, although it may have been intended to sound similar to her dam, Puzzle.
+In any case, her gaits sure dazzled Gwen out of a pasture full of 70+ females.